Kiwinir/Calendar/README.md

 ![alt text](https://github.com/kiwinir/Calendar/blob/main/img/ToDoPanelAndCalendarTilesPanel.png?raw=true)

-Planned things:
+Planned things:<br />
-	- Other types of notes : Events, goals, simple notes.
+	- Other types of notes : Events, goals, simple notes.<br />
-	- A way to create groups of notes, allowing to filter and sort by groups.
+	- A way to create groups of notes, allowing to filter and sort by groups.<br />
-	- Editing notes (currently only deleting is possible).
+	- Editing notes (currently only deleting is possible).<br />
 	- Calendar panel view with time on the side, which would allow to put events and task on particular date and time on Calendar.